rocker-org/website/images/external.md

 title: Other projects
 ---

-Here are some images that serve a similar purpose to the Rocker images.
+Here are some images and tools that serve a similar purpose to the Rocker images.
 Please refer to the links for more information.

 ## Docker images for R